12. When is the application deadline?

 14. Is there an alumni organisation?

-We aim to have a proper platform for alumni setup before the coming round has finished.
+We aim to have a proper platform for alumni setup soon.
 Alumni of the programme emphasize how valuable the programme is to get to know both academics and practitioners in the energy sector on a professional and a personal level.
-Please refer to alumni network.